5 Modern Ways to Collect Rent in Nigeria (2025 Guide)

 • Receipt management - requires manual saving of transaction receipts

-Tips for success: Ensure you have accounts on multiple popular platforms to accommodate different tenant preferences.
+Tips for success: Set up accounts on multiple popular platforms to accommodate different tenant preferences.
 Always request that tenants include their name and unit number in the transaction description for easy tracking.
-Save screenshots of transaction confirmations as backup documentation.
+Save screenshots of transaction confirmations as backup records.
 For rent amounts exceeding daily limits, accept split payments over two days or encourage tenants to use bank transfers for large amounts.

 Method 4: Direct Bank Transfers

-Despite the rise of digital payment solutions, traditional bank transfers remain relevant for certain scenarios.
-Direct bank transfers are particularly useful for large one-time payments such as annual rent, security deposits, or initial lease payments where tenants prefer the security and familiarity of bank-to-bank transfers.
+Despite the rise of digital payment solutions, traditional bank transfers still serve a purpose.
+Direct transfers work best for large one-time payments such as annual rent, security deposits, or initial lease payments where tenants prefer the security and familiarity of bank-to-bank transactions.

 When it's most useful: